OrgFlow/docs/src/commands/env-setup.md

   This affects:
   - The point in the Git history which the `--branchName` branch is created from (unless `useExistingBranch` is specified).
-  - The source Salesforce organisation that the `--sandboxName` sandbox is copied from (unless `useExistingSandbox` is specified).
+  - The source Salesforce organization that the `--sandboxName` sandbox is copied from (unless `useExistingSandbox` is specified).

   If a sandbox is cloned from another sandbox, Salesforce requires that the licenses of the two sandboxes are equal.
 For example, a `developerPro` sandbox can only be copied into another `developerPro` sandbox.
 This means that if you specify an environment other than the production environment (and do not specify `--useExistingSandbox`), then you will need to also make sure that the `--licenseType` is specified and that the value matches the license of the source sandbox.